Sebastian-Zaragoza/DevFlow-Project-Task-Web-Application/README.md

 ## Overview
 DevFlow is a comprehensive full-stack web application built to facilitate collaborative management of software development projects and tasks.
 It enables teams to create, edit, assign, and track projects and tasks efficiently, with a focus on security, scalability, and user-friendly interactions.
 The application features modular architecture, secure authentication mechanisms, and a responsive user interface, making it ideal for software development teams of any size.

-**Note:** I'm actively engineering a custom AWS infrastructure to elevate the application, delivering unparalleled scalability, reliability, performance, and robustness to support growing demands and ensure a superior user experience.
-Stay tuned for updates on this exciting transition!
+**Note:** I’ve successfully deployed a live demo of the application at app.devflow.site, leveraging AWS with S3 + CloudFront + ECS for a professional-grade setup.
+I’m also actively engineering a custom AWS infrastructure to further elevate the system, ensuring unmatched scalability, reliability, performance, and robustness to meet growing demands and deliver an outstanding user experience.
+Stay tuned for upcoming updates on this exciting journey!

 ## Demo Views
 Below are animated demos showcasing key features of the app.
 Each GIF demonstrates specific views and functionalities.